Access control lists (ACLs)

 You can't delete ACLs.
 To remove all access permissions, upload an empty ACL.

-Permissions correspond to user roles in Identity and Access Management.
+Permissions correspond to user roles in IAM.

 ||For buckets: permission to retrieve a list of objects in the bucket, read various bucket settings (lifecycle, CORS, static hosting), and read all objects in the bucket.